Vercidium/lag-compensation/README.md

 # lag-compensation
 Multiplayer lag compensation system that improves hit detection accuracy for players with high ping time.
+Written in C# and open sourced from the Vercidium Engine.

 ## Overview
 This repository contains C# code for the lag compensation system used in the game [Sector's Edge](https://www.youtube.com/watch?v=qoKzhIouzsk).